 Loving Day is a day set aside to celebrate the anniversary of the Supreme Court decision striking down laws forbidding marriage between whites and non-whites.
 You can read about one man’s twelve year quest to establish Loving Day in order to educate people about the importance of the Supreme Court ruling and to celebrate our multiracial population.

-In these days of hate speech and horrific acts of terror against people let’s remember the courage and bravery of the Lovings and resolve to work to create a world that celebrates love.
+In these days of hate speech and horrific acts of terror against people of color, let’s remember the courage and bravery of the Lovings and resolve to work to create a world that celebrates love.